The Carolina Asthma & Allergy Center Pollen and Mold Counter will return February 15, 2020.

 Here’s how you can avoid pain and discomfort from exercise-induced bronchoconstriction this winter:

 Few things bring on holiday cheer more than a roaring fire on a cold winter day.
 Unfortunately, breathing in smoky air can lead to shortness of breath for those with asthma.
 Here are some recommendations from the ACAAI for easier breathing:

-We want you to enjoy the holiday season and its myriad of activities this year, so please reach out to us at Carolina Asthma & Allergy Center.
+We want you to enjoy the holiday season and its activities, so please reach out to us at Carolina Asthma & Allergy Center if you have concerns about asthma or allergies this year.
 We’re a Charlotte-based medical center that offers treatment and management of both allergies and asthma.
-Whether you have common allergies or more uncommon ones like latex sensitivity, sinus disease, insect allergies and even certain drug and food allergies, we’re here to help.
+Whether you have common allergies or uncommon ones like latex sensitivity, sinus disease, insect allergies and even drug or food allergies, we’re here to help.

 We have offices across North Carolina and one in South Carolina, so you can set up an appointment at a location most convenient to you.
 Contact us to book your appointment today.
 We look forward to hearing from you.
 Happy Holidays!

 For more tips to reduce the potential for allergens in your home during the holiday season, check out this article from The American College of Allergy, Asthma and Immunology (ACAAI).